ophian/Sliver/README.md

 ## Tweaking:

 * **Archive:** The Archives page supports an additional staticpage file text & link for further or internal archive listings.
-Please customize and enable them in lang files and as your archive staticpage.
+Please customize and enable them in lang files and in your archive staticpage.
 * **Code:** This template makes use of some pre-configured `<pre` and `<code` CSS styles to be used out the box (see `sliver_styles.css`).
 * **Fonts:** If you need to set some (google) webfonts, please investigate the header part of `index.tpl`.
 * **Customize:** It is supposed to include your own JavaScript additions into `js/scripts.js` and `css/user.css` (enable user stylesheets in template config).